So you’ve been invited to a 1920s party. Now what?

-Ladies: get a flapper dress, lots of long necklaces, long gloves, wear high heels, and get a headpiece.
+Ladies: get a flapper dress, lots of long necklaces, long gloves, wear 1920s style high heels, and get a headpiece.
 Simply making a headpiece with a black headband and a large, plume-y feather in it could work.
 The look is never complete without red lipstick and your hair tucked into a mock bob.
 Last words, accessories!!!!

 Your final look will be like that cool photo of your great-great-great-grandmother you have laying around somewhere!

 Looking for More Inspiration on What to Wear to a Roaring 20s Party?

 The styles that they thought were trendy back then, is still a trendy style today!
 You do not need to start buying the most popular suit you can find that has connections to the Great Gatsby, but try to find something that could help.
 Try reading these articles below to help you find some of the clothing items so you can get your new outfit!